harveyr/pmxbot-glossary/README.md

 * It allows painless updating of the definitions (no pull requests, etc.).
 * It allows painless retrieval of the definitions.
+* It provides a single entry point to docs that are spread among a number of sources (assuming you provide links).
 * It enables somewhat automatic review of definitions as they are added or retrieved.
 * It creates "accidental" education: you'll learn stuff just sitting in a